 Gaomei Wetlands 1-day itinerary: include Luce Memorial Chapel

-If you are a modern contemporary architecture lover, then you will appreciate the design of the chapel.
+If you are a modern contemporary architecture lover, you will appreciate the chapel’s design.
 The structure stands on an irregular hexagonal base, with a curvy tent-like structure made of reinforced concrete acting as the walls and roof of the chapel.
-The continuous external structure is composed of repeating yellow glazed diamond-shaped tiles, which resemble the diamond-shaped lattice interior walls.
+The continuous external structure comprises repeating yellow glazed diamond-shaped tiles, which resemble the diamond-shaped lattice interior walls.

 Many locals visit the chapel on the weekends.
 And there may even be a wedding!
-I couldn’t see the inside of the chapel because a lovely couple was getting married that day.
+I couldn’t see the chapel inside because a lovely couple was getting married that day.

 How to go to Luce Memorial Chapel from Wuqi Fisherman’s Harbour